hodzanassredin/hodzanassredin.github.com/_posts/2016-05-06-cassandra_deploy_azure.md

 <p class="meta">05 May 2016 &#8211; Karelia</p>

-In our project deployed to azure we used single node cassandra cluster during test phase.
+In our project, deployed to azure, we used single node cassandra cluster during test phase.
 It was deployed manually as described in some blog posts.
-But after some time we decided to move to a real single datacentr cluster with 3 nodes for more realistic tests.
+But after some time we decided to move to a real single datacenter cluster with 3 nodes for more realistic tests and use version 3 with secondary indexes and materialized views.
 We already have scripts for farm creation from vm images but unfortunately cassandra config is a little bit harder and some time ago new "Resource management" deployment mode for azure was introduced.
-After some investigation I found existing ready to use tepmplates for cassandra unfortunately some of them are broken and some of them uses Datastax Enterprise version but we want to use open source version.
-And from my point of view all that templates are too hard to write and understand(if you dont have a time) and this time we decided not to use vm images at all becouse in case of changes you need to maintain them.
+After some investigation I found existing, ready to use, templates for cassandra, unfortunately some of them are broken and some of them uses Datastax Enterprise version, but we want to use open source version.
+And from my point of view all that templates are too hard to write and understand (if you don’t have a time) and this time we decided not to use vm images at all, because in case of changes you need to maintain them.
 So we decided to write some simple scripts which will use azure cli and Fabric for deployment.
-So lets start.
 First of all you need to install [azure cli](https://azure.microsoft.com/ru-ru/documentation/articles/xplat-cli-install/) and [fabric](http://www.fabfile.org/installing.html).
 First thing to do is to [login](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-connect/) into your azure account and select subscription and set resource mode.
 {% highlight bash %}